Atashnezhad/Drilling_AI_Platform_GUI/README.md

 ---

-### The Graphical User interface are seen at the following images.
+### The GUI tabs are seen at the following images.

 <p align="center">
   <img width="400" src="Assets/Capture.PNG" >